-“I really don’t think I can deal with anymore confessions right now, Henry.”
+“I really don’t think I can deal with more confessions right now, Henry.”
 The cigarette tasted awful.
 She kept smoking it.
 How had she ever smoked a pack a day?

 “I couldn’t leave Janean in the middle of this mess.”
 Loralee reached over him to the nightstand for the ashtray.
 “Where would we go anyway, Henry?
 What would we do?”

 “You know more than you’re telling me.”
 Her arms were as heavy as lead.
-Her face drawn downward with tension.
+Her face drawn downward from the tension.
 Her toe and foot throbbed.
 “What the hell are you watching?”
 She asked.
-Henry had the sound turned down to where she hadn’t been able to make out but a few words here and there but she recognized Henry Fonda and Anthony Quinn.
+Henry had the sound turned down to where she hadn’t been able to make out but a few words here and there, but she recognized Henry Fonda and Anthony Quinn.